-- 4 Things You Should Know About Writing a Cozy Mystery Novel, by Zac Bissonnette.
+- 5 Tips on How to Write a Cunning but Cozy Mystery Novel, by Jennifer J. Chow.
 Not all mysteries are the same, and there are special rules and considerations for authors who wish to write the cozy variety.

 - The Dos and Don'ts of Novel Endings, by James V. Smith.
 In this piece, Smith shares very practical advice on how to successfully finish a novel (regardless of genre).
 These include dos like "resolve the central conflict" and "enmesh your reader deeply in outcome," as well as don'ts like "introduce any new characters or subplots" and "resort to gimmicks."